Joshua-K1234/sql-data-warehouse-project/README.md

 - Business Problem: A company needs to consolidate sales data from multiple files.
 It would like a modern data warehouse to store the data, the data needs to be cleaned and transformed so it is ready for analysis.

-- How I plan on Solving the Problem: To solve the problem I will build a datawarehouse in SQL server.
+- How I plan on Solving the Problem: I will build a datawarehouse in SQL server.
 It will:
   - Import sales data from the sources
   - Cleanse data and solve data issues prior analysis.